 When it comes to who will be travelling in 2019, it’s the families who are set to snap up most of the rooms across Oaks’ resorts, with family bookings on the rise.
 While travelers of all types book with Oaks, the spacious and fully self-contained apartment-style accommodation that Oaks is known for is a hit with families.

 With enough space to spread out and the option to prepare meals in-house in a full kitchen, families are taking advantage of the home-away-from-home feeling to enjoy a comfortable stay and save on costs.
 Plus, Oaks resorts are in ideal locations to explore the local area, helping to keep the kids entertained and burn off that holiday energy.

 Mixing business and leisure

-Bleisure travel will continue its growth in popularity in 2019, as business travellers choose to book-end their corporate travel commitments with a day or two of leisure.
+Leisure travel will continue its growth in popularity in 2019, as business travelers choose to book-end their corporate travel commitments with a day or two of leisure.
 A recent report from Expedia found that 60 percent of business-related trips also incorporated an element of leisure travel.
 While not a new concept, this trend is expected to continue its popularity.

 Travelling for work?
 Maximise your opportunities for leisure travel by choosing a central city base and exploring the culinary, cultural and adventure experiences surrounding it.
 Oaks have 24 hotels across Sydney, Melbourne, Adelaide, Brisbane and Darwin so you can make the most of your leisure opportunities.